Howard2000/Tower-of-the-Sorcerer/README.md

 |Keyboard|W|S|A|D|
 |Onboard push buttons|3|2|1|0|

+*Note: Keyboards control is not available on the CPUlator*
 ### Change apperance

 Turn on switch 0 on the DE1-SoC board to switch to change appearance mode.
 Then press and push buttons on the board to change the appearance of the main character.